 “A 12mm thick fireproof superimposed hearth will often be fine for modern stoves.
 Materials can range from stone, through all manner of tiles, to toughened glass,” says Peter.
 “Prices vary from £100 to well over £500, depending on the quality of materials, size and finish.”

-Expect to pay between £700-£1,000 for installation of the appliance itself, but each project is unique, so costs vary.
-Inset models may require more structural work than freestanding stoves (such as false walls and hidden flues) which will obviously raise the price.
+You can expect to pay between £700-£1,000 for installation of the appliance itself, but each project is unique, so costs vary.
+Inset models may require more structural work than freestanding stoves (such as false walls and hidden flues), which will obviously raise the price.

 It’s important to have your stove installed by a qualified fitter; having to redo a botch job will add unnecessary costs.
 Always check that the installer is registered – HETAS for solid fuels and the Gas Safe Register for gas appliances.

 Sandiacre Stoves’ HETAS engineers fitted this Ecodesign-ready Mendip Woodland multifuel stove (which can burn both wood and other fuels).
 The main steps were: